Black Box Thinking and Digital Transformation in Healthcare

 In his book, ‘Black Box Thinking’, Matthew Syed writes about the importance of an indestructible black box that is equipped in every passenger aircraft in the world.
-Whenever there is any sort of mishap or accident, the box is opened, data analysed and the reason for such an accident expertly analysed so a similar issue does not happen again.
+Whenever there is any sort of mishap or accident, the box is opened, data analyzed and the reason for such an accident expertly analyzed so a similar issue does not happen again.
 It is due to this process that the aviation industry has created an astonishingly good safety record.
 It is this progressive attitude to failure that has resulted in a successful change to how we enact a whole safety procedure within the Aviation industry.
 So why is this not similar to Healthcare?

-Healthcare organisations are under huge pressure due to the high level of risk that goes with treating thousands and thousands of people daily.
-Huge faith is positioned within the system due to organisations having expertly trained and highly skilled professionals within the line of work to deal with patient’s requests.
-However, this trust of organisations is leading to many accidents and easily avoidable deaths every year.
+Healthcare organizations are under huge pressure due to the high level of risk that goes with treating thousands and thousands of people daily.
+Huge faith is positioned within the system due to organizations having expertly trained and highly skilled professionals within the line of work to deal with patient’s requests.
+However, this trust of organizations is leading to many accidents and easily avoidable deaths every year.
 If a patient is miss treated there is a reluctance to investigate such a failure.
 There is a perceived infallibility of surgeons and, therefore, no reaction to the failure, no breakdown of why or how the accident occurred.
 The ‘Black box’ in the aviation industry, however, documents every angle finite detail.
-It assesses a large amount of data and each accident is analysed so that similar accidents do not occur.
+It assesses a large amount of data and each accident is analyzed so that similar accidents do not occur.
 By applying this method, the industry has created astonishingly good safety records.

 The implementation of similar technology can only help the Healthcare sector.
 A CRM like Microsoft Dynamics 365 would register every instance of pre-care interactions per prospective patent, through consultations and examinations, to keep up uninterrupted, systematic records.
 This information could be then used to alert the relevant medical personnel to alarming gaps in scheduled visits or to notify them about a prospective patient’s intention to resume cooperation in a said period.